Reduced density matrix and entanglement in interacting quantum field theory with Hamiltonian truncation: Cut-off effects and symplectic structure

 The main approximation in our method is the representation of the full system modes in terms of a finite number of partial modes.
 We have to ensure that the approximation conserves basic properties of the system like the bosonic commutation relations.
 Equation~\eqref{eq:bgb_restriction} can be reformulated to test the transformation as

 Equation~\eqref{eq:bgb_test_full_modes} evaluates the commutation relations of the full modes $A_k$ expressed in terms of the partial modes.
 The structure of $K$ on the diagonal of $\id$ on the first half of the diagonal and $-\id$ on the second half reflects the anti-symmetric nature of the commutator upon exchanging its arguments.
-The commutation relations of the reverse transformation (partial modes expressed in full modes) are tested in~\eqref{eq:bgb_test_split_modes}.
-The two equations provide us with an objective quality criterion of the transformation.
+The commutation relations of the reverse transformation, partial modes expressed in full modes, are tested in~\eqref{eq:bgb_test_split_modes}.
+The two equations provide us with an objective quality criterion of our truncated method.
 If the commutation relations of the bosonic modes are not fulfilled, the transformation is invalid.

 As described in the main text, we consider two cut-off schemes.
-The fixed cut-off scheme distributes the partial modes equally across both intervals.
-The second scheme, constant mode density, distributes the modes proportionally to the size of the intervals.
+The \textit{fixed cut-off} scheme distributes the partial modes symmetrically across both intervals ($s_L=s_R=\frac{s_F}{2}$).
+The second scheme, \textit{constant mode density}, distributes the modes proportionally to the size of the intervals ($s_L=\frac{\ell}{L}s_F$, $s_R=s_F-s_L$).
 The quality of the two schemes can be assessed by checking the commutation relations of the transformed modes.
 Figure~\ref{fig:app_commutation_relations} shows the result of the calculation of~\eqref{eq:bgb_test_full_modes}.
-The top row shows that the constant cut-off scheme does not reproduce the bosonic commutation relations if the full modes are expressed in terms of partial modes for splits that are not at $x=0.5$.
+The top row shows that the fixed cut-off scheme does not reproduce the bosonic commutation relations if the full modes are expressed in terms of partial modes for splits that are not at $x=0.5$.
 A cut in the middle represents a special case.
-Here, the proportional cut-off scheme and the constant cut-off scheme coincide.
-The bottom row illustrates that the proportional cut-off schemes reproduces the correct commutation relations for different cuts.
+Here, the constant mode density cut-off scheme and the fixed cut-off scheme coincide.
+The bottom row illustrates that the constant mode density cut-off scheme reproduces the correct commutation relations for different cuts.
 All the computations in the main text are performed with this cut-off scheme.

-The commutation relations are not exactly fulfilled for all points on the interval $[0,L]$.
-If we assume $s_F$ full modes, we can split the system at multiples of $1/s_F$ such that we have the exact same density of modes on the left and the right side of the cut.
-If the mode density is not exactly the same, we have to decide which distribution of partial modes we pick.
+The constant mode density can be realised exactly only for a finite number of splittings $\ell$.
+If we assume $s_F$ full modes, we can split the system at multiples of $1/s_F$, that is $\ell\in\{1/s_F,2/s_F,\ldots,L-1/s_F\}$ such that we have the exact same density of modes on the left and the right side of the cut ($s_L/\ell=s_R/(L-\ell)$).
+We call those values commensurate cuts.
+For other points, the mode densities cannot be chosen to be the same on the two partitions.
+A possible choice could be to pick a rounding scheme for the distribution of the partial cutoffs, for example $s_L=\text{round}(\frac{\ell}{L}s_F)$.
+Unfortunately, this leads to imperfect realisation of the symplectic structure~\eqref{eq:bgb_test_split_modes}.